Does Bending the Knees Protect the Hamstrings?

 muscle and tendon

-But in reality, neither passive stretches nor active muscle contractions are inherently injurious for tendons.
+The truth is, neither passive stretches nor active contractions are inherently dangerous for tendons.

 In summary, it might be interesting to explore forward folds both with bent knees and straight knees to observe the differences in how your body feels in each one.